-What can businesses do to minimize your risk?
+What can businesses do to minimize their risk?

 - Update Endpoint Security

 The reasoning behind these targeted attacks on organizations is simple.
-By infecting only one device, bad actors make their activity less noticeable to security tools or teams.
-Like allowing them to slip in unnoticed with a targeted phishing attack versus a distributed denial-of-service (DDoS) attack.
+By infecting only one device, bad actors make their activity less noticeable to security tools or teams, like allowing them to slip in unnoticed with a targeted phishing attack versus a distributed denial-of-service (DDoS) attack.
 Begin to reassess your security strategy, ensuring your business is using the most effective approach possible.
-The need to start including both prevention technology to stop intrusion attempts and endpoint detection and response (EDR) to detect and respond to any suspicious activity.
+The need to start including both prevention technology to stop intrusion attempts and endpoint detection and response (EDR) to detect and respond to any suspicious activity has arrived.
 It has become crucial to businesses today.
 Adopting both capabilities is an essential first step for any organization looking to protect its data.